serraict/serraict.github.io/_posts/thoughts/2017-03-20-quality-and-scrum-causal-effect-diagram.md

 layout: post
 category : thoughts
-tagline: "Speed is the absence of waste" tags : [scrum, organization, quality, speed]
+tagline: "Speed is the absence of waste" tags : [scrum, organization, quality, speed, visualized, loopy]
 title: On Quality and Speed - visualized
 ---